Troop 880 Bulletin Board

 (so you could possibly deliver at Thanksgiving... something new)

-Money Due: Outstanding money must be paid anytime prior to Friday, December 1st.
-The earlier the better.
+Money Due: Outstanding money must be paid anytime prior to Thursday, November 29th.
+Mrs. Russo will be at the troop meeting to collect.

 For more information, contact: